apache/spark-website/developer-tools.md

 ```
 sbt > set javaOptions in Test += "-agentlib:jdwp=transport=dt_socket,server=n,suspend=n,address=localhost:5005"
 ```
-Set breakpoints and run the test, e.g.:
+Set breakpoints with IntelliJ and run the test with SBT, e.g.:
 ```
 sbt > testOnly *SparkContextSuite -- -t "Only one SparkContext may be active at a time"
 ```